-from one extremity to the other of this republic, is filled with gratitude and admiration.
+No circumstance could have filled our hearts with more joy than we now feel in having the opportunity to express to you our gratitude for the distinguished services you have rendered our country.
+The brilliant achievements performed in Mexico by the fearless and Jaring band that you have led from victory to victory, have inspired us with feelings which no language is sufficiently powerful to convey.
+For such achievements, General, every true American heart, from one extremity to the other of this republic, is filled with gratitude and admiration.
 Wherever you direct your steps, upon any spot where the star-spangled banner triumphantly expands its folds to the breeze, you will find a nation's love to greet you - you will bear a whole people's spontaneous applause to extol the splendour of your deeds, which your modesty would in vain endeavour to weaken in your own eyes.

-Again, General, I bid you a hearty welcome, in the name of all the citizens of New Orleans.
+Again, General, I bid you a hearty welcome, in the name of al. the citizens of New Orleans.

-The general was evidently and deeply affected by his reception, but promptly made the following reply, with much feeling: Mr. Mayor: The welcome which I meet this day, from the peo-
+The general was evidently and deeply affected by his reception, but promptly made the following reply, with much feeling:

-Mr. Mayor: The welcome which I meet this day, from the people of New Orleans, announced by you, their honoured representative, overwhelms me with feelings which no words can express.
+\dot{Mr} . \dot{Mayor} : The welcome which I meet this day, from the people of New Orleans, announced by you, their honoured representative, overwhelms me with feelings which no words can express.